 The storm hit hard between 3 and 6 a.m.
 Tuesday.
 The rain poured down on hillsides charred by recent wildfires, which burned vegetation that otherwise could make the terrain more resistant to mudslides.

-The Thomas Fire – the largest wildfire in California’s recorded history – burned more than 281,000 acres in Santa Barbara and Ventura counties from early December into this month.
-It wasn’t fully contained until this week.
+The Thomas Fire – the largest wildfire in California’s recorded history – has burned more than 281,000 acres in Santa Barbara and Ventura counties since it began in early December.
+It’s still burning.

 Geologists and forecasters warned that intense rain could trigger deadly mudslides from the scorched areas.

 And because of the fire, communities below the scarred terrain could remain at risk of mudflow for a few years, said Randall Jibson, a research geologist with the US Geological Survey.